American ghettos

 Ghettos in the United States are typically urban neighborhoods perceived as being high in crime and poverty.
 The origins of these areas are specific to the United States and its laws, which created ghettos through both legislation and private efforts to segregate America for political, economic, social, and ideological reasons: de jure and de facto segregation.
 De facto segregation continues today in ways such as residential segregation and school segregation because of contemporary behavior and the historical legacy of de jure segregation.

-American ghettos therefore, are communities and neighborhoods where government has not only concentrated a minority group, but established barriers to its exit.
+American ghettos are communities and neighborhoods where government has not only concentrated a minority group, but established barriers to its exit.
 “Inner city” is often used to avoid the word ghetto, but typically denotes the same idea.
 Geographic examples of American ghettos are seen in large urban centers such as New York City, Chicago, and Detroit.

 Description

 "American ghetto" usually denotes an urban neighborhood with crime, gang violence, and extreme poverty, with a significant number of minority citizens living in it.

 Their origins are manifold.
 Historically, violence has been used to intimidate certain demographics into remaining in ghettos.
-The "deindustrialization" of minorities and the lower class Americans also contributed to ghetto-forming in inner cities.
+The "deindustrialization" of minorities and the lower class Americans also contributed to ghettos forming in inner cities.
 Additional causes of deteriorating conditions in ghettos ranged from lack of jobs and extreme poverty to menacing streets and violence.
 Development of ghettos through modern housing segregation can also be blamed on de facto racism as well as de jure segregation.
 Centralized racism began the segregation, but, with the legal barriers to entry for blacks having fallen, the price rather than the legality of living in certain areas has excluded blacks.
 Rent vouchers and other forms of remittances have been proposed as a way of desegregating America.

 History

 In the findings of a study conducted by Brandeis University, one of the major factors of the huge racial wealth gap in America is due to the disparities in home-ownership in America.
-It will be very difficult to pinpoint the beginning of housing discrimination in America, since most forms of discrimination in America overlapped.
-But an extension of Jim Crow laws was made manifest in home-ownership and American housing public policies.
+An extension of Jim Crow laws was made manifest in home-ownership and American housing public policies.
 These discriminatory federal and state policies, in conjunction with private sector fear for economic loss, led to the systemic exclusion of minorities from loans, access to credit, and higher income.
 This practice is called redlining.